hapax/hapax.github.io/assets/chandra.md

 **Exercise 3.** Let's now consider the Fermi gas on a donut.

 <span style="padding-left: 20px; display:block">
-(a) Compute the lowest three energy levels, and draw what they look like (on the square).
+(a) Compute the lowest three energy levels, and sketch them on the square.
 </span>

 <span style="padding-left: 20px; display:block">